 Walk Walk Walk

-Sydney is a harbour city and in our opinion, the best things to are outdoors.
-The walks within the city are some of our favourites and incorporate incredible views with seeing some of the most famous sights.
+Sydney is a harbour city and in our opinion, the best things to do are outdoors.
+The walks within the city are excellent and incorporate incredible views while seeing some of the most famous sights.

 Our favourites are:

 Bondi - Coogee Coast Trail - One of the best coastline walks you'll ever do.
 Starting at the Iconic Bondi Beach, you'll cross cliff top trails to several other beaches before finishing at family friendly Coogee Beach.
 The path is paved and although there are a few steps, it's an easy 5.5km trail.
 There's also a couple of stops along the way for lunch or some very good coffee.
 Take your bathers and don't forget to look out for dolphins from the cliff tops.

 Walk over the Harbour Bridge - For some of the best views of the Opera House and the city, head over the footpath on the Harbour Bridge.
 You'll get a view of Sydney from a decent height plus you'll get up close to one of Sydney's major landmarks.
 If you only want to walk across it once, you can get a train at Milson's Point or a ferry from Luna Park Wharf back into the city.